Hudabasit/-FORECASTING-Stock-Price-Prediction-of-TESLA-2024/README.md

 This Project builds a Prophet Machine learning model in order to forecast the price of Tesla 30 days into the future.
+Project is done in Jupyter Notebook and language used is Python.
 I have taken Data from 9 March 2023 to 9 March 2024.
 I have visualized the historical performance of Tesla through graphs and charts using Plotly express and evaluated the performance of the model against real data using Google Finance in Google Sheets.